-From an official stance, one of the company secretary responsibilities is to make sure that the administration of the company runs smoothly.
-Therefore, let’s consider what does a company secretary do:
+From an official stance, one of the company secretary responsibilities include ensuring that the company’s administration runs smoothly.
+Therefore, let us consider what a company secretary does:

-- They will deal with the management of shareholder administration and liaising thereon.
+- Another important task is they will deal with the management of shareholder administration and liaising thereon.

 What if your business does not have a company secretary?

-First of all, if your business does not appoint a secretary, the duties that they take care of must still be met.
-Consequently, as stated in Section 270 of the Companies Act 2006, these key administration and compliance tasks will become the duty of a director.
-On the other hand, a person may be asked on behalf of the directors, to take on this task.
+Please note, if your business does not appoint a secretary, the duties they take care of must still be met.
+Consequently, as stated in Section 270 Companies Act 2006, these key administration and compliance tasks will become a director’s duty.
+On the other hand, a person may be asked, on behalf of the directors, to take on this task.

-The recent Companies Act of 2006 made some key changes with regards to company secretaries.
-One of these was that from 6 April 2008, there is now no longer a legal requirement for private companies to appoint a company secretary.
-That is unless the Memorandum of Association state that they need to do so.
+The recent Companies Act of 2006 made some key changes regarding company secretaries.
+One of these was that from 6 April 2008, there is no longer a legal requirement for private companies to appoint a company secretary.
+That is unless the Memorandum of Association states they need to do so.

-What’s more, for any companies that incorporated before April 2008, the articles will still require the provision of a secretary.
-Please note, members can now remove this when they pass a special resolution.
+What’s more, for any companies incorporated before April 2008, the articles will still require the provision of a secretary.
+Members can now remove this when they pass a special resolution.
 If you fail to do so, it will mean that your company will still be required to have a company secretary.

 UK Public companies (PLCs)

-Plc’s are large companies in the UK, and these are publicly listed.
+Plc’s are large companies in the UK, publicly listed.
 These companies are still required to appoint a company secretary.

 UK Private companies

 Many private companies still choose to appoint a secretary for the same reasons as before.
 That is to carry out duties for the directors.
 When they do so, they make the directors’ workload lighter.
-Therefore, what are the official company secretary responsibilities and what role do they play?
+Therefore, what are the official corporate secretary duties, and what role does the secretary play?

-- Maintain the company statutory books and updating these when appropriate.
+- Maintain the company statutory books and update these when appropriate.
 The statutory registers include registers of directors and secretaries, registers of members (shareholders) etc.

 - They ensure that the company completes and files the Confirmation Statements.

 - Arrange the directors’ and shareholders’ meetings.
-In `larger’ companies the company secretary must convene a meeting of the board of directors if any director asks for one.
+In `larger’ companies, the company secretary must convene a board of directors meeting if any director asks for one.